huang-feiyu/academics/README.md

 ## Current Work

-* Conduct one project in VR area (`status`: <s>motivation, related work, possible design</s> **Deprecated**)
-* Conduct one project in the intersection of VR area and the disabled (`status`: writing *Introduction* & *Related Work* — Reading related papers to get some insights)
+* Conduct one line of research for enhancing experience of DHH people in VR (`status`: developing for co-design workshop & writing *Related Work*)
 * Help to develop Unity3D applications for other research
 * Help to do something trivial

 ## Interests

+1.How to help the deaf hear others?
-1. How to help the blind walking in modern cities?
+2. How to help the blind walk in modern cities?
-2. How to get a full experience in a virtual world without going other places?
+3. How to get a full experience in a virtual world without going other places?

 Both the questions lead me to *Human-Computer Interaction* (HCI).